open-edge-insights/eii-core/docker_setup/README.md

-# Docker setup of ETA solution:
+# Docker compose setup of ETA solution:

 ## Pre-requisities:
 1. Install latest docker cli/docker daemon by following [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce).
 Follow **Install using the repository** and **Install Docker CE (follow first 2 steps)** sections there.
 Also, follow the manage docker as a non-root user section at [post install](https://docs.docker.com/install/linux/linux-postinstall/) to run docker without sudo